 You can perform certain operations from the Breakpoints & Markers window alone, but to understand and use markers and marker sets you should also display the appropriate code file in the 'Source Code Viewer' (click on the Class element and press F12).

-Ribbon Execute > Windows > Breakpoints : toorbar icon
+Ribbon Execute > Windows > Breakpoints : toolbar icon Execute > windows > Dreakpoints . tooloai teori

 Using Marker Sets